-If you’d prefer to buy meat that’s been certified for humane treatment — meaning an outside authority has audited the farm to make sure it follows certain animal-rearing practices – look for the labels below.
-They belong to the 4 different organizations in the U.S. that act as “humane certifiers” for farms that choose to be audited for animal welfare.
+If you’d prefer to buy meat that’s been certified for humane treatment — meaning an outside authority has audited the farm to make sure it follows certain animal husbandry practices — look for the labels below.
+They belong to the 4 U.S.-based organizations that certify meat exclusively for animal welfare.
 (FYI, not all humane farms choose to be humane certified.)

-Meat with these labels can be found at many food co-ops, natural food stores, Whole Foods, and even at some mainstream grocery stores.
-All four of these organizations have different animal welfare standards, so read on to compare!
+Meat with these certification labels can be found at food co-ops, natural food stores, Whole Foods, and some supermarkets.
+These organizations have different standards, so read on to compare!

 Meat, dairy and eggs that feature the Certified Humane label come from animals that were never housed in cages, crates or tie stalls.
 Animals are given space to exhibit their natural behaviors (such as perching and dustbathing for laying hens and rooting for pigs) and adequate shelter and resting areas.
 Certified Humane is one of only two humane certifiers that require certain slaughter practices.

 Certified Humane animals are not required to be pastured (though they might be), and not all Certified Humane poultry systems are free-range, meaning the birds don’t necessarily go outside.
 As stated on their website, “Welfare is more important to us than the farming system involved – and free-range does not automatically guarantee improved welfare… We [have] found that appropriately designed and well managed indoor systems can equally satisfy an animal’s key requirements.”
 Read more about their standards here.